 What is physical therapy?
 Physical therapy is a series of medical treatments that focus on restoring flexibility, mobility, and strength to parts of the body that may need special attention.
 Physical therapy focuses on movement impairments and related ailments.
 Physical therapy centers most often work to help patients with injuries, weaknesses, and recovery from surgery.

-Physical therapy, also known as physiotherapy, is a type of medical care works to treat the patient using techniques that build on one another as mobility increases.
+Physical therapy, also known as physiotherapy, is a type of medical care that works to treat the patient using techniques that build on one another as mobility increases.
 Therapies will often begin by restoring range of motion and flexibility and then develop strength as care progresses.
 Some facilities will have additional services as per their specializations and individual resources.

 Earning a Doctorate of Physical Therapy takes about 7 years.
 Therapists may choose specializations based on interest and availability.
 Candidates must pass the National Physical Therapy Exam conducted by the Federation of the State Boards of Physical Therapy.
 Licensing is handled in the state in which the care will be administered.